EdwardBKTay/online-shopping-platform-backend-clone/README.md

 - [x] User Service: user authentication, user authorization and user access control with JWT token
 - [x] Product Service: Only users that are identified as vendors are allowed to create a product and no duplicate product could be created
 - [x] Cart Service: Users that are identified as customers could perform CRUD operation on a cart and checkout whenever they want
-- [x] Order Service: When the cart is checked out, the items within a cart will be converted into an invoice
+- [x] Order Service: When the cart is checked out, the items within a cart will be converted into an sales receipt
 - [ ] Product Search Service: This service is currently based on regex.
 In the future, it will be updated into using elastic search

 ## How to use